Hedge

 Next, the firmware itself:

-1. Download the latest firmware for your unit.
-Qualstar conveniently maintains a full list of available firmware on their website:
+1. Download the latest firmware for your drive.

 If your LTO drive is housed inside a Thunderbolt device (i.e. mLogic, MagStor, Symply, OWC) use the SAS versions, not the FC (Fiber Channel) versions.

-2. Move the downloaded firmware file into ~/ITDT/input.
+2. Move the downloaded firmware file into the input directory inside the directory containing ITDT.

 Next, close ALL apps you use for LTO purposes, and unmount any tapes.

-3. Go back to Terminal (ITDT is still open) and enter the following commands to open the connection to your tape device, and upload the firmware:
+3. ITDT should still be running from the installation steps above.
+Now enter the following commands to open the connection to your tape device, and upload the firmware:

 • u, then [Enter]